 Combined postage and packaging for live fish is £19.95 or FREE for orders above £100.
 No minimum order.
 Livestock shipping is non-refundable.

-All livestock will be delivered using APC Courier - the only delivery company in the UK licenced to carry live fish.
+All livestock will be delivered using APC or DX Courier - the only delivery companies in the UK licenced to carry live fish.
 Here is the process we follow to get fish delivered to your door.